camunda/camunda-archetypes/README.md

 A local build of all archetypes can be achieved with `mvn clean source:jar install` in the root directory.
 You can also build separate archetypes in their respective modules with the same command.

-Besides, a couple of utility scripts that can aid in development can be found in the `utility` directory.
+Besides, a couple of utility scripts that can aid in development can be found in the `utilities` directory.

 ## Contributing